luismiguelcasadodiaz/Datanauts_ML/Data_Cleaning.md

 ```

-## to save memory and speed up the process I keep only tree columns Date, Spot_num and Std_dev
+## To save memory and speed up the process I keep only tree columns Date, Spot_num, and Std_dev

 ```python
 data = data[['date', 'sun_spot']]